-SOURCES – Identify the information need (Do you need background info?
+SOURCES – Identify the information need.
+Do you need background info?
 A research article?
 A literature review article? etc. What databases would include this type of information on your topic?

 KEYWORDS – Select the words you will be using to find information effectively and efficiently (Use a variety of words to describe your topic/concepts.
 Find subject headings that relate to your topic/concept).

 EVALUATION – Evaluate information critically.
 Is the info relevant, reliable, current, appropriate?

 USE--Organize, synthesize and communicate information to make your point/argument.